Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 As a developer, I want to implement a space-themed color scheme for the forum.
 As a developer, I want to feature a space-related video on the main page to captivate users.
 As a developer, I want to standardize the style of all forms and ensure they look good on various devices.
+As a developer, I want to have a well-organized table that enables me to efficiently view, edit, and approve user-generated posts.

 --